-- Making a written report using the Student Protection Report Form A to their Principal of the reportable suspicion (or if the allegation is against the Principal, to the CEO EREA Flexible Schools Ltd) and as a matter of urgency receiving written confirmation from the Principal or CEO of the date and time that the report was submitted to the Department responsible for Child Safety; or - Making a report directly to the Department responsible for Child Safety via the online reporting form.
+- Making a written report using the Student Protection Report Form A to their Principal or CEO EREA Flexible Schools Ltd of the reportable suspicion (or if the allegation is against the Principal, to the CEO EREA Flexible Schools Ltd) and as a matter of urgency receiving written confirmation from the Principal or CEO, EREA Flexible Schools Ltd of the date and time that the report was submitted to the Department responsible for Child Safety; or - Making a report directly to the Department responsible for Child Safety via the online reporting form.

-When the Principal (or the CEO) receives a report, where a teacher has formed a 'reportable suspicion', they must, as a matter of urgency, forward the report to the Department responsible for Child Safety.
+When the Principal (or the CEO EREA Flexible Schools Ltd) receives a report, where a teacher has formed a 'reportable suspicion', they must, as a matter of urgency, forward the report to the Department responsible for Child Safety.